AKS3311/simple-calculator/README.md

 -Main.py: Runs the program.

-NOTE:- Install sympy for the calculator to work
+NOTE:- Install sympy, numpy_financial and matplotlib  for the calculator to work